Through travel and interacting with various cultures, Robert Odell has gained invaluable life experiences.

 Should You Say Happy Memorial Day?

-Many people have come to see Memorial Day weekend as an extra day off from work and the start of summer vacation time.
-Thus, saying, "Happy Memorial Day" is an innocent gesture with good intentions.
-However, often many service-members feel a little bit awkward when people wish them a Happy Memorial Day.
+Many people see Memorial Day weekend as an extra day off from work and the start of summer vacation.
+Thus, "Happy Memorial Day" is an innocent gesture with good intentions.
+However, some service members have admitted feeling awkward when people wish them a Happy Memorial Day.